U-Haul's Nicotine-Free Hiring Rule Reflects A Trend That Troubles Workers' Advocates

 "Should an employer be able to forbid an employee from going skiing? or riding a bicycle? or sunbathing on a Saturday afternoon?" an ACLU legislative briefing asks.
 "All of these activities entail a health risk."

-But companies rejecting smokers point out tobacco is the most preventable cause of cancer and lung disease.
+But companies rejecting smokers point out that tobacco is the most preventable cause of cancer and lung disease.
 And the employers are the ones who will likely have to pay much of the bills.

 Still, attorney Buesing doesn't expect the U-Haul announcement to unleash a flood of similar policies.
 She says rewarding healthy behavior is still seen as the most palatable approach by many employers.